OpenRCT2/OpenRCT2/distribution/scripting.md

 > What does the error 'Game state is not mutable in this context' mean?

 This means you are attempting to modify the game state (e.g. change the park, map or guests etc.) in a context where you should not be doing so.
-This might be because your script is defined as `local`, meaning it must work independently of other players, not having the script enabled, or a remote script attempting to modify the game in the main function or a user interface event.
+This might be because your script is defined as `local` or `intransient`, meaning it must work independently of other players, not having the script enabled, or a remote script attempting to modify the game in the main function or a user interface event.

 Any changes to the game state must be synchronised across all players so that the same changes happen on the same tick for every player.
 This prevents the game going out of sync.
 To do this you must only change game state in a compatible hook such as `interval.day` or in the execute method of a game action.
 Game actions allow players to make specific changes to the game providing they have the correct permissions and the server allows it.